-Earthdance sits on 125 acres of wooded land that expands into Mass Audubon’s West Mountain Wildlife Sanctuary (part of one of the largest aggregations of conserved land in Massachusetts) and Deer Hill State Reservation, whose summit is a 1hr hike from Earthdance.
-Winding trails criss-cross a trickling stream (tributary of the Westfield River).
+Earthdance sits on 125 acres of wooded land that borders the Mass Audubon’s West Mountain Wildlife Sanctuary (part of one of the largest aggregations of conserved land in Massachusetts) and Deer Hill State Reservation, whose summit is a 1hr hike from Earthdance (but requires some bushwhacking).
+Winding trails cross two small streams (tributaries of the Westfield River).
 In the Spring, Summer, and Fall, the woods teem with wildlife, providing a vivid and serene landscape for camping and exploring.
 In the Winter, pristine snowfalls provide an idyllic setting for snow-shoeing, cross-country skiing, and sledding.
 See our campus map and trail map.

 The Apple Orchard

 Earthdance’s Apple Orchard covers the area between the Farmhouse and Nine Mountain Retreats with 75-yr-old apple trees that overflow with apples in the Fall and 75-yr-old maples that get tapped for syrup in the Spring.
 The Apple Orchard provides a peaceful grassy expanse for playing, resting, gathering, and camping.